bioDS/FBD-dLTTs/README.md

-# FBDsims
+# FBD-dLTTs
-Simulations for identifiability paper
+Determinstic lineage-through-time calculations for "The Fossilised Birth-Death Model is Identifiable"

 Castor was built using Rcpp - most underlying functionality is written in C and then imported into R.
 The simulations use a [forked version of castor](https://github.com/bioDS/castor), so that sampled ancestor trees can be produced.